binator/self/readme.md

 * core contains all core traits of binator, implement them on std and Rust type.
 * context contains structure that will hold the error in your parser, you can ignore them, use a stack of error or even have a full tree of all errors that your parsers generated.
 * base contains basic combinator that you start from to make parser, for example, you want the ascii char 'i', you start with `is(b'i')`.
+Or number like "42", or binary form number (`u16_be`)
 * utils contains combinator that you can use to control loop, valid data and more.
 Like you want as many `i` as possible `is(b'i').fold_bounds(.., || (), Acc::acc)`.
 When you get used to it this `fold_bounds` do everything you need.
-* number contains combinator to parse number.
-Like `uint_radix` that will use internally `fold_bounds` to parse a number.
+* Stream contains structure that can be used as Stream.

 ## Example